-Millet is cooked and made into balls and immersed in water and refrigerated.
-Whenever needed according to requirement it can be dissolved in water, added curd and salt and served.
+Cooked bajra is made into balls and immersed in water and refrigerated.
+Whenever needed according to requirement it can be dissolved in water, add curd and salt and serve.
 Excess can also be refrigerated.
 Next day the porridge ferments and tastes awesome.
 Naturally fermented foods are good for gut health.

 Usually pearl millet porridge is served with shallots and chillies.
 My mom used to fry the green chillies in coconut oil with salt drizzled.
 I tried it with raw mango chammandi ( thogayal/ chutney) and it was heavenly.
 Raw mango chutney (recipe updated below) goes well with rice gruel too.
 My hubby likes gruel with mango pickle.
 Kids love it with fried chillies.

 Do try it during hot summer for your family and stay healthy.